peteromallet/reigh/structure.md

 • **`PromptEditorModal.tsx`**: Modal for bulk prompt creation/editing, AI-assisted generation and refinement.
 • **`LoraSelectorModal.tsx`**: Browse and select LoRA models.
 • **`CreateProjectModal.tsx`**: A dialog component that allows users to enter a name for a new project.
 It uses the `addNewProject` function from `ProjectContext` to create the project, which is then automatically selected.
+• **`ProjectSettingsModal.tsx`**: A dialog component that allows users to update the name and aspect ratio of an existing project.
+Uses `ProjectContext.updateProject`.
 • **`FileInput.tsx`**: Reusable component for file input (image/video) with drag-and-drop and preview.
 • **`ShotImageManager.tsx`**: Reusable component for displaying and managing a list of images within a shot.
 Handles drag-and-drop reordering and deletion of images via callbacks.
 Used by `VideoEditLayout.tsx` and `ShotsPage.tsx`.
 • **`TasksPane/`**: